candrewlee14/data-viz-project/README.md

 ### Trade Over Time

 * The Bar-line Chart displays the bilateral trade history between 2010 and 2020.
-It combines a line chart that plots the country's gross exports and imports with its trade partner and a bar chart that plots the two countries' bilateral trade balance.
+It combines a line chart that plots the country's gross exports and imports with its trade partner and a bar chart that shows the two countries' bilateral trade balance.

 * You can select a range of years through a 1-dimensional brush.